 Android users can get the same experience with a new app that sets a live, parallax-inspired mountain lake scene as your wallpaper.
 Mountains Now takes its design cue from the illustrated mountains found in Now: the default scenery for those not cool enough to live in a city where has created a custom illustration.

-Along with the mountain range, Mountains Now has lakes and tiny sailboats that float across the screen.
+ong with the mountain range, Mountains Now has lakes tiny sailboats that float across the screen.
 The scene slowly moves from right to left, with a large mountain that cycles through the foreground.

-After downloading the app from the Google Play Store, tap and hold on the home screen to select a new wallpaper (if your Android device doesn’t support selecting wallpaper this way, you may have to dip into the Settings menu).
+After downloading the app from the ay Store, tap hold on the home screen to select a new wallpaper (if your Android device doesn’t support selecting wallpaper this way, you may have to dip into the Settings menu).

-Under “Theme Selection” choose from among the four themes that coincide with times of the day: dawn, day, dusk and night.
-The beginning and end of the day offer little sun and a darkened sky, while the daytime is bright and sunny.
-Touch “Time Changing” if you want the scene to reflect the actual time.
+Under “Theme Selection” choose from among the four themes that coincide with times of the day: dawn, day, dusk night.
+The beginning end of the day offer little sun a darkened sky, while the daytime is bright sunny.
+Touch “e Changing” if you want the scene to reflect the actual time.

-If you want all the themes to rotate but are particular about when they should change, you can set the times for the transition under “Set Daylight Times.”
-There are several other customizations that allow you to tweak how Mountains Now looks and performs.
+If you want all the themes to rotate but are particular about when they should change, you can set the times for the transition under “Set Daylight es.”
+There are several other customizations that allow you to tweak how Mountains Now looks performs.